asaid997/CRM/README.md

 Server will run on port 3001

-frontend - react,axios,recharts and material-ui
+frontend - react, axios, recharts, mobx and material-ui

-server - node.js,express and mysql
+server - node.js, express and mysql

 database - SQL